ulysse9892/config_handler/README.md

 1. Basics

-    The steps are basically a series of functions to execute.
+    The steps are basically series of functions to execute.

-    Those functions are put in a list under the keyword "methods_to_call" where they will be executed in order.
+    Those functions are put in a list under the keyword "methods" where they will be executed in order.
     The function is put under the keyword "name" and its arguments under "args"

     It is possible for the product of one function to be reused by the next.
 To that the keyword "result" must be used and called.